By: Cordon J.

 Getting assigned a summary is a pretty common task in school.
-It helps you understand and retain information you’ve read in the form of an article or novel in a better way.
+It helps you understand and retain the information you’ve read in a better way.

 If you’re wondering how to write a summary, the first thing you should do is to carefully go through the piece of writing and understand it.
 Note down important points that you think need to be presented in the summary.

-Here’s a deeper look into the steps involved for writing a good summary.
+Here’s a deeper look into the steps involved in writing a good summary.

 You give a synopsis of the main points of the text without mentioning each and every detail.
-Only focus on the details that are important for the understanding of the topic, which include the main idea, supporting points, without analyzing or interpreting the content.
+Only focus on the details that are important for the understanding of the topic.
+These include the main idea, supporting points, without analyzing or interpreting the content.

-When writing a summary of an article or any other text, students often get confused and they start to analyze and critique the ideas presented by the original author.
+When writing a summary of an article or any other text, students often get confused.
+They start to analyze and critique the ideas presented by the original author.
 However, the purpose and contents of a summary are different.

 A typical summary consists of the following elements: